borkdude/deps.clj/README.md

 user=>
 ```

-It's automatically added to your path, but you might have to re-open a new `cmd.exe`.
+It's automatically added to your path.
+In Powershell you can use it right away.
+In `cmd.exe` you'll have to restart the session for it to become available on the path.

 When you get a message about a missing `MSVCR100.dll`, also install the
 [Microsoft Visual C++ 2010 Redistributable Package